 The current annual fees are included in the Water Code fee schedule and are based on total disturbed area (acres) of the construction project.
 Projects continuing from the previous permit into this General Permit will pay the annual fees based on their current billing cycle.

 Consistent with the 2022 U.S. EPA NPDES General Permit for Discharges from Construction Activity, this General Permit requires the discharger to post a sign or other General Permit coverage notice at a location viewable and legible by the public from a safe, publicly accessible location.
 This General Permit requires the posting of the project’s unique WDID number, waiver identification number, and site and project contact information.
+If posting in a publicly accessible location is not possible, the discharger must make the site-specific WDID readily available upon request.

-M. Notice of Termination Final Stabilization
+I.M.
+Notice of Termination Final Stabilization

-This general permit is consistent with the 2022 U.S. EPA NPDES General Permit for Discharges from Construction Activity which requires the following for Notice of Termination final stabilization:
+This General Permit is consistent with the 2022 U.S. EPA NPDES General Permit for Discharges from Construction Activity which requires the following for Notice of Termination final stabilization:

-1. Establish uniform, perennial cover of vegetation (i.e., evenly distributed, without large bare areas) to provide 70 percent or more of the cover that is provided by permanent vegetation in local undisturbed areas; and/or,
+I.M.1.
+Establish uniform, perennial cover of vegetation (i.e., evenly distributed, without large bare areas) to provide 70 percent or more of the cover that is provided by permanent vegetation in local undisturbed areas; and/or,

-2. Implement permanent non-vegetative stabilization measures to provide effective cover of any areas of exposed soil.
+I.M.2.
+Implement permanent non-vegetative stabilization measures to provide effective cover of any areas of exposed soil.

-3. Exceptions:
+I.M.3.
+Exceptions:

 Arid, semi-arid, and drought-stricken areas.
 Final stabilization is met if the area has been seeded or planted to establish vegetation that provides 70 percent or more of the cover that is provided by permanent vegetation in local undisturbed areas within three years and, to the extent necessary to prevent erosion on the seeded or planted area, non-vegetative erosion controls have been applied that provide cover for at least three years without active maintenance.

 Disturbed areas on agricultural land that are restored to their preconstruction agricultural use.
-The Part 2.2.14c final stabilization criteria do not apply.

 Areas that need to remain disturbed (e.g., racetracks, animal corrals, baseball diamonds, etc.).
 In limited circumstances, stabilization may not be required if the intended function of a specific area of the site necessitates that it remains disturbed, and only the minimum area needed remains disturbed (e.g., dirt access roads, utility pole pads, areas being used for storage of vehicles, equipment, materials).

-N. Discharge Prohibitions
+I.N.
+Discharge Prohibitions

 This General Permit authorizes the discharge of stormwater to surface waters from construction activities that result in the disturbance of one or more acres of land, provided that the discharger satisfies all General Permit conditions.
 This General Permit prohibits the discharge of pollutants other than stormwater and non-stormwater discharges authorized by this General Permit or another NPDES permit.
-This General Permit also prohibits all discharges which contain a hazardous substance in excess of reportable quantities established in 40 Code of Federal Regulations §§ 117.3 and 302.4, unless a separate NPDES Permit has been issued to regulate those discharges.
+This General Permit also prohibits all discharges which contain a hazardous substance in excess of reportable quantities established in 40 Code of Federal Regulations §§ 117.3 and 302.4, unless a separate NPDES permit has been issued to regulate those discharges.
 In addition, this General Permit incorporates discharge prohibitions contained in water quality control plans, as implemented by the nine Regional Water Boards.
 Discharges to Areas of Special Biological Significance (ASBS) are prohibited unless covered by an exception that the State Water Board has approved.